 What Are the Most Trainable and Obedient Dog Breeds?

-Studies indicate breeds that belong to the AKC herding, working, and sporting groups tend to be more trainable than those that belong to the non-sporting and toy dog groups.
+Studies indicate breeds that belong to the AKC herding, working, and sporting groups tend to low maintenance dog breeds, more so than those that belong to the non-sporting and toy dog groups.
 According to studies conducted by the well-renown professor, researcher and canine psychologist, Stanley Coren, the following 10 breeds are the “smartest dog breeds in the world, that can learn a new command in less than five exposures and obey about 95% of the time.”

 - Border collie

 - German shepherd

 Least Trainable Dog Breeds